 Closing for Buyers!

 Loan Application: You should already have been pre-approved and gone through underwriting.
 Moreover, you will need to fill out a formal loan application within five days after the purchase and sale agreement has been signed by both parties.
 If you change lender, some restrictions may apply.
-Discuss this with your lender and real estate broker, and refer to your purchase and sale agreement contract.
+Discuss this with your lender and real estate broker, and refer to your purchase agreement contract.

 Appraisal: Your lender will require an appraisal.
 This accomplishes several things.
 To begin with, it is your assurance that the property is properly priced.
 Appraisers can also call for work orders to be performed by the seller(s) to make the property lendable especially if you have an FHA loan program.
 Items that had been called for work orders to be performed by the seller(s) before closing now become mandatory to sell his/her home to you.

 Escrow: Escrow is an arrangement in which a disinterested third party holds documents and funds on behalf of a buyer and seller, and distributes them according to the contract instructions.
 Once all terms and conditions of the instructions of both parties have been fulfilled and all closing conditions satisfied, the escrow is closed and the safe and accurate transfer of property and money are accomplished.
-Escrow is there all along from the approved purchase and sale agreement to closing.
+Escrow is there all along from the approved purchase agreement to closing.

 What “NOT” To Do Until Closing

 After mutual acceptance, there is something you must know and I cannot emphasize enough the importance.
 DO NOT change anything in your financial situation from now on until after the closing day.
 You cannot buy furniture, you cannot buy a car, you cannot pay your credit cards in full UNLESS you speak with your lender and have the OK from her/him.
 Your financial situation at closing and few days prior where underwriters are reviewing your file must be the same way it was when you were approved; and do not change names or get married few days prior to closing.
 If you buy large items or you change your financial status, the underwriter/lender must re-evaluate your file and then things can change.
 You don’t want that.
 If you really need to buy something, I suggest you run that by your lender and make sure it’s all OK.
-Following are advises from Trulia:
+Following are advices from Trulia:

 1. Leaving Town Or Falling Off The Planet: Going on vacation or becoming hard to reach while in escrow is not a good idea, especially if your lender needs to get in touch with you to process your loan.
 Any glitches in that process can push back the closing date for your home.
 For the same reason, it’s not a good idea to change your cell-phone number right now.
-It’s best that you keep in touch with all necessary people while you are working to close on the property.
+It’s best that you keep in touch with all the necessary people while you are working to close on the property.

 2. Changing Jobs: Changing jobs or going self-employed during this time period could certainly make a lender queasy and lead that lender to question whether you’ll be able to afford that home.
 Lenders prefer a steady and consistent job history.
 If you make a job switch just before closing on a home, it could put everything on hold while your lender re-evaluates your financial position.